MichaelUnknown/mkpoker/README.md

 CMake will download and configure the necessary dependencies.
 Then just build with `cmake --build build`, you can find the executables in the build/test and build/example directories.

-You can also take a look at the CI (YAML file in `.github/workflows`) to see how I set up the build of the tests for different OSes, compilers and Standard Libraries.
+You can also take a look at the CI (YAML file in `.github/workflows`) to see how I set the build for different OSes, compilers and Standard Libraries.

 To install the library (headers) on your system, use (`sudo`) `cmake --build build --target install` (or provide the `-D CMAKE_INSTALL_PREFIX=<install dir>` cmake parameter for a specific installation directory)